EdwardHamHam/SpleefPE/README.md

 If you only have 1 map you can also do /spleef join, else /spleef join will let you join a random map
 ```

+## Notes

+This plugin was coded and is maintained by thebigsmileXD of the Imagical Corporation.
+This is not a plugin for everyone, this is a plugin for our intended use.
+Hopefully you find it useful too.